 Building your environment for those peaks, however, will result in a tremendous amount of wasted capacity and unnecessary costs.
 What autoscaling can do is accommodate these ebbs and flows, adding servers when you need them and turning them down when the busy cycle passes.
 You can program for known patterns or use triggers to activate scaling, and then keep scaling until the symptoms go away.

-3. Mind your GETs
+3. Mind your GET

 The key question about data storage is how you use it.
 If your workflow needs primary storage with high I/O requirements, alongside compute to keep apps running, you may not want it on the public cloud in the first place.
-For secondary and archival storage, the pricing on the public cloud is indeed low, but what can add up are the GET requests used to access your data.
+For secondary and archival storage, the pricing on the public cloud is indeed low, but what can add up are the GET

-The PUT requests that move terabytes of postprocessed data into cold storage servers at pennies per month differ from the GETs, which let you extract or download your data on a cost-per-thousand basis.
+s, which let you extract or download your data on a cost-per-thousand basis.
 If you are going to need regular downloads or anticipate moving your data somewhere else, you should expect to incur more costs.
 Of course, it’s best to answer these design questions upfront.

 4. Manage sprawl